Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Calculation

 Hence {\it effectively} $T_{113}+T_{13}+T_{122}+T_{142} =T1LG+T1F$, with

 and

 The summation in fact is deduced into a quite simple form.

 It can be checked, by the product with the the overall factor, the finite integral T1F is exactly GWW3.42 ($M_{1132}$) when taking the choice of integrated loop momentum as GWW.
 The logarithmic one T1LG is also easy to recover GWW3.41, when taking the choice of integrated loop momentum as GWW.
-It is in fact that employing whichever loop momentum, by the help of Feynman-Schwinger parametrization, one can always prove it as zero (or to be discussed in dimensional regularization which we ignore).
-A direct calculation of T1LG by the symmetrical integration without the help of Feynman-Schwinger parametrization will be done in Sec.
-3.
+It is in fact that employing whichever independent loop momentum, by the help of Feynman-Schwinger parametrization, one can always get the similar result.
+Zero as GWW if only deal in 4 dimension and with a periodic boundary condition without taking into account the surface term determined by the physical boundary condition (see next section), or the usual finite result employing dimensional regularization \cite{SVVZ12, HTW, MZW,Jegerlehner:2011jm, SZC, CCNS, pit} as others.
+The discussion and reason why and how one gets the non zero result as dimensional regularization, in four dimension Minkowski spacetime and a 'natural' boundary condition of Dyson Scheme, will be given in next section.

-This is the same for D dimension.
-We would like to remind that the 4 appear in the $M^{-2}$ is the result of combination of 4 terms, not from the dimension.
+The calculation and result are the same in D dimension.
+We would like to remind that the 4 appear in the $M^{-2}$ terms is the result of combination of 4 terms, not from the dimension.
 In the logarithmic $M^{0}$ terms, things could be different.

 Here we also see that the quadratic divergent terms are deduced directly to logarithmic, by summing $T_1$ and $T_3$.
 The linear divergent terms are all safely combined and summed to get logarithmic ones, according to the momentum relations, without the requirement of the average on k $\leftrightarrow$ -k as in GWW.